MicrosoftDocs/memdocs/memdocs/configmgr/protect/deploy-use/defender-advanced-threat-protection.md

 - Windows Server 2012 R2
 - Windows Server 2016, version 1709 and earlier

 When you onboard devices to ATP with Configuration Manager, you deploy the ATP policy to a target collection or multiple collections.
 Sometimes the target collection contains devices running any number of the supported operating systems.
-The instructions for onboarding these devices vary based on if you're targeting a collection containing devices with operating systems that are up-level, down-level, or both.
+The instructions for onboarding these devices vary based on if you're targeting a collection containing devices with operating systems that are only up-level or if the collection also includes down-level clients.

 - If your target collection contains both up-level and down-level devices, then use the instructions to [onboard devices running any supported operating system](#bkmk_any_os) (recommended).
 - If your collection contains only up-level devices, then you can use the [up-level onboarding instructions](#bkmk_uplevel).

 > [!Warning]
 > - If your target collection contains down-level devices, and you use the instructions for up-level devices, then the down-level devices won't be onboarded.
-The **Workspace key** and **Workspace ID** used for onboarding down-level devices are optional, but if they aren't included then the policy will fail on down-level clients.
+The optional **Workspace key** and **Workspace ID** fields are used for onboarding down-level devices, but if they aren't included then the policy will fail on down-level clients.

 ## <a name="bkmk_any_os"></a> Onboard devices with any supported operating system to ATP (recommended)
  You can onboard devices running any of the [supported operating systems](#bkmk_os) to ATP by providing the configuration file, **Workspace key**, and **Workspace ID** to Configuration Manager.